mertdurukan/mertdurukan/README.md

 ✅ Bachelor's degree in Computer Engineering.

-✅ Founding member of Fantastic Coders Association.
+✅ Founding member of Personal Development and Entrepreneurship Community.

-⬜ To graduate from postgraduate education
+⬜ Graduating from a graduate program in artificial intelligence.

 ⬜ 1 and 3 year mid-long term goals.